byteflowjs/rcpack/README.md

 ```

 To achieve `format on-save` in VSCode.
 Make sure you have the VSCode extensions *ESLint* and *Prettier* installed.
-In root directory, create a `.vscode` folder.
-Inside, create a file `settings.json`.
+Then, in root directory, create a `.vscode` folder.
+Inside, create a `settings.json` file.
 Write:
 ```js
 {
   "editor.defaultFormatter": "esbenp.prettier-vscode",